 Why save in Ohio’s 529 Plan?

 529 plans are specialized college savings accounts.
-529 plans can be used at any federally accredited higher education institution — from two-year, four-year, graduate, trade or vocational schools, certificate programs, to an U.S. Labor Department registered apprenticeship.
+529 plans can be used at any federally accredited higher education institution — from two-year, four-year, graduate, trade or vocational schools, certificate and credential programs, to an U.S. Labor Department registered apprenticeship.
 Another advantage is that 529 plans are accepted nationwide.
 If you save with Ohio’s 529 Plan, your child can use the Ohio 529 for any type of degree, at any accredited college, university, or other program in the country.

 There are tax benefits for saving for college with Ohio’s 529 Plan, such as tax-free earnings and tax-free withdrawals for qualified higher education expenses.
 In addition, Ohio residents are eligible to deduct up to $4,000 of their 529 plan contributions per beneficiary, per year, from their state of Ohio taxable income.
 However, they can contribute even more!
 Contributions over $4,000 per beneficiary, per year, can be carried forward to deduct from future tax years, until all of their contributions are fully subtracted from their state taxable income.